Mark 14.41-46, Matthew 26.45-50, Luke 22.47-48, John 18.1-3.

 We typically describe Judas’s actions as

 A competitor or enemy can’t legitimately sell you out.
-If I’m your competition, and you discover something about me and sell it, I shouldn’t be surprised and hurt you’d do such a thing.
+If I’m your competition, and you discover something about me and sell it, I shouldn’t be surprised and have my feelings hurt.
 If you’re in combat, and an enemy finds you, it’s not betrayal when he tells his commanders on you.
 Of course opponents do such things.
 But when you find a friend has secretly been an opponent all this time: That’s betrayal.

 So only someone on Jesus’s side could’ve betrayed him.
 Whether a student like Matthias, a sorta-student like Nicodemus, a friend like Lazarus, a groupie (or undercover student) like the women, or a brother like James.
 But in the gospels two members of the Twelve, Jesus’s best students, Jesus’s handpicked leaders, Jesus’s closest allies, turned on him.
 Judas brought the mob, and Simon Peter

 Made a little worse by how it came.
 Judas kissed him hello, as people did back then.
-(Rarer now in our culture; men tend not to kiss other men hello unless they’re family.)
+(Rarer now in our culture; men tend not to greet one another by kissing on the lips—unless they’re family.)
 But this close personal greeting had been twisted, by Judas, into the sign of which person to grab: Wanted posters hadn’t been invented yet, and the mob didn’t know Jesus by sight, especially since it was night (full Passover moon notwithstanding).
 This expression of affection singled Jesus out for their wrath.
 From Judas, it meant the very opposite of affection.
 Because of it, every similar betrayal disguised as friendship is now called a Judas kiss.
 Even Jesus pointed out how wholly inappropriate it was.

 I’m not sure whether Judas or Jesus knew this was the last time they’d see one another alive.
 I’d like to think Judas’s agony over what he’d done, became repentance, and was enough to get him to heaven.
 Other Christians much prefer Judas in hell.
 Revenge fantasies give us a bit of bias in that direction: These vengeful Christians love to point out when Judas “repented himself” in